eventide-project/docs/user-guide/messages-and-message-data/messages.md

 - Data attributes with optional data type checking
 - Message metadata
 - Copying data from one message to another
-- Procession of messages in a work flow
+- Procession of messages in a workflow
 - Determination of equality
 - Transformation to and from raw [MessageStore::MessageData](./message-data.md) representation